Group fairness in dynamic refugee assignment: Numerical Experiments and Practical Implications

-This is an interpretable modification of $g$-regret: an unfairness ratio of 0.5 means that a group's average employment score is half of its minimum requirement prescribed by~$\mathcal{F}$, and a negative unfairness ratio {implies} employment levels higher than the requirement.
-To aggregate across groups, we define the {sample} average maximum unfairness ratio as $\textsc{UFR}=\frac{1}{50}\sum_{n=1}^{50}\max_{g\in\Sgro}\textsc{UFR}_{g}(\bomega_n)$.
+This is related to, but not the same as, ex-post $g-$regret, and allows for a more interpretable comparison across contexts.
+A fairness ratio of 0.5 means that a group's average employment score is half of its minimum requirement prescribed by~$\mathcal{F}$, and a fairness ratio greater than one {implies} that employment levels are higher than the requirement.
+To aggregate across groups, we define the minimum fairness ratio $\textsf{FR}(\bomega)\triangleq\min_g\textsf{FR}_g(\bomega)$ and its sample average $\textsf{FR}=\frac{1}{50}\sum_{n=1}^{50}\textsf{FR}(\bomega_n)$.

 We first examine the performance of \textsc{Rand} under our three fairness rules (see top of Figure \ref{fig:benchmark-fairness-performance}).
 Recall that, for case $t$, their minimum requirement under the Random fairness rule is equivalent to their \emph{expected} outcome under \textsc{Rand}. \textsc{Rand}, however, must choose a single location for each case.
-Thus, the unfairness ratios are generally centered around zero, but {$\textsc{UFR}_{g}(\bomega)$} for a single sample path can be large, especially for the small groups in the \textsc{US-CoO} scenario.
+Thus, the fairness ratios are generally centered around one, but {$\textsf{FR}_{g}(\bomega)$} for a single sample path can be large, especially for the small groups in the \textsc{US-CoO} scenario.
 Results follow similar patterns under the Proportionally Optimized fairness rule but are more unfair.
 This arises because the minimum requirement obtained under the Proportionally Optimized fairness rule is larger than that obtained under the Random fairness rule (see Figure \ref{fig:fairness_benchmarks}), especially for large~groups.